 Get the 2021 Prairie Garden

 The Prairie Garden is published by The Prairie Garden Committee; $17.95.
-It will be available in garden centres and book stores across the prairies as well as from bookseller McNallyRobinson.com where there is an online launch on Nov.
-18.
+It is available in garden centres and book stores across the prairies as well as from bookseller McNallyRobinson.com.

 Winner of draw for The Prairie Garden